Paragraph style rule

 When to use it

-You should use the paragraph style rule when you want to change the look and feel of your text in a consistent way.
-It is also a great tool if you want to dynamically style your text according to some criteria, e.g. to ensure that every paragraph except the first gets a bullet.
-If you just want to make some quick, static changes to your text, consider whether you should use Static text formatting instead.
+You should use the paragraph style rule when you want to change the look and feel of your text consistently.
+It is also a great tool if you want to dynamically style your text according to some criteria, e.g., ensuring that every paragraph except the first gets a bullet.
+If you want to make some quick, static changes to your text or create multi-level lists, consider formatting with the cell and label toolbar instead.

 What can you change